-Conservatives accused of Islamophobia
+Warsi: Tories must act on Islamophobia

-The MCB has repeatedly demanded an investigation, and says there are now "more than weekly incidents" involving Tory candidates and representatives.
+The Muslim Council of Britain has repeatedly demanded an investigation, and says there are now "more than weekly incidents" involving Tory candidates and representatives.

 In an open letter, it tells chairman Brandon Lewis he must "ensure racists and bigots have no place" in the party.

-The latest letter from the MCB lists a series of incidents it says took place during April and at the beginning of May.
+The Muslim Council of Britain lists a series of incidents it says took place during April and at the beginning of May.

-It names Harrow East MP Bob Blackman, who has been criticised for hosting events in Parliament with a controversial Hindu nationalist..
+Baroness Warsi, who was the first female Muslim cabinet minister as party co-chairman between 2010 and 2012, told the BBC that Theresa May or party chairman Brandon Lewis must make a "very clear statement of an acknowledgement of the issue and that the party will tackle it".

+"Up to now, sadly, there are certain parts of the party that have been in denial about this issue."

 At the time of the events, Labour and the MCB said Tapan Ghosh held "abhorrent" views about Muslims.